Karl Jaspers Forum, Target Article 16, 16 March 1999

 developing in a dialectical way.
 Consistent thought can

-still fall in error but no truth can be inconsistent.
+still fall in error – but no truth can be inconsistent.

 Denying the need of consistency means inability and

-refusal to understand anything, and hence imposing
+refusal to understand anything, hence imposing

 the limits for the growth of one's consciousness.

-definite limit.
 In general, since every activity is

-different levels, and it is the topmost level that
+hierarchical, a specific fraction of consistency is involved on each level, and it is the topmost level that

 determines the overall tendency.
 For instance, one